chansooligans/statsbook/book/contents/foundation/linear_algebra/review.md

 - $Ax = 0$ has a nontrivial solution iff the equation has at least one free variable

 Linear Independence:
 - the columns of a matrix A are linearly independent iff the equation $Ax=0$ has ONLY the trivial solution.
 - a set of vectors is linearly dependent if:
     - at least one of the vectors is a linear combination of the others
     - the # of vectors ,p, is greater than the # of entries, n: (p > n)
     - it contains the zero vector

 Invertible Matrices:
 - An $n$ x $n$ matrix $A$ is invertible (non-singular) if:
     - $A^{-1}A = I$
     - for each $b$ in $\mathbb{R}^n$, $Ax=b$ has the unique solution $x=A^{-1}b$
-    - the equation AX=b has only the trivial solution
+    - the equation AX=0 has only the trivial solution
     - the columns of A are linearly independent
     - the linear transformation $x \rightarrow Ax$ is one-to-one
-    - $A_T$ is an invertible matrix
+    - $A^T$ is an invertible matrix
     - the columns of A form a basis of $\mathbb{R}^n$
     - rank $A = n$
     - Nul $A = {0}$
     - the number 0 is not an eigenvalue of A
     - det(A) is not zero
 - $A$ is a matrix representing some linear transformation. $A^{-1}$, if it exists, is a linear transformation that "undos" $A$.

 LU Factorization:
 - An $m$ x $n$ matrix A can be expressed in the form $A = LU$, where $L$ is an $m$ x $n$ lower triangular matrix and